bennguyennz/mvpstudio-onboarding/README.md

 An automation project under an internship at MVP Studio.
 Web portal runs from localhost containers supported by Docker and YAML.

-Project uses Visual Studio, .Net Framework, Selenium WebDriver, SpecFlow, BDD, C#, NUnit
+The project uses Visual Studio, .Net Framework, Selenium WebDriver, SpecFlow, BDD, C#, NUnit